-Radiation therapy uses high-energy beams called x-rays to destroy cancer cells by damaging their DNA.
+Radiation therapy for lung cancer uses high-energy beams called x-rays to destroy cancer cells by damaging their DNA.
 It’s very effective at controlling or eliminating tumors at specific sites in the body.

 The treatment can be given to cure patients whose lung cancers are confined to the chest but cannot be removed surgically.
 Using the most-advanced technologies, we can now deliver powerful doses of radiation directly to your tumor with exquisite precision.
 The approaches we use can reduce the number of sessions required for radiation treatment in comparison with more conventional approaches, while also limiting the risk of side effects.